FreeCAD/FreeCAD-documentation/wiki/FreeCAD_and_DWG_Import.md

 ## Why is it hard to support DWG Files in FreeCAD?

-The **DWG format is a closed source binary file format** that is not directly supported by FreeCAD.
-It requires an external 3rd party file converter to first convert then import the conversion into FreeCAD for use.
+The DWG format is a closed source binary file format that is not directly supported by FreeCAD.
+It requires an external 3rd party file converter to convert DWG files to DXF files, and vice-versa.

 ## What do I need to be able to import DWG files?

 ### LibreDWG

+-   homepage: <https://www.gnu.org/software/libredwg/>
+-   license: GPLv2-or-later
+-   optional, used to enable import and export of DWG files

 GNU LibreDWG is a free C library to handle DWG files.
 It aims to be a free replacement for the Open Design Alliance Drawings SDK libraries.
 Be aware that, since libreDWG is a work-in-progress, it lacks support for some DWG entities.

--   homepage: <https://www.gnu.org/software/libredwg/>
--   license: GPLv2-or-later
--   optional, used to enable import and export of DWG files

 #### Installation Windows

-LibreDWG can be configured to work on Windows by downloading and unzipping the appropriate [pre-compiled windows binary](https://github.com/LibreDWG/libredwg/releases) and [adding the folder to your Windows versions system path](https://duckduckgo.com/?t=ffab&q=how+to+add+a+folder+to+your+windows+system+path).
+Downloading and unzip the appropriate _.

 #### Installation Linux/Unix systems